 '''

 get blockchain information of a specified channel.
 Requires '-c'.

 Usage:

 peer channel getinfo [flags]

 Flags:

--c, --channelID string In case of a newChain command, the channel ID to create...
+-c, --channelID string In case of a newChain command, the channel ID to create.

-→It must be all lower case, less than 250 characters long and match the regular
+→It must be all lower case, less than 250 characters long and match the regular,

-\rightarrowexpression: [a-z][a-z0-9.-]
+→expression: [a-z][a-z0-9.-]

+help for getinfo

 -h, --help

-help for getinfo

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded,

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

-→public key to use for mutual TLS communication with the orderer endpoint
+-public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

-→private key to use for mutual TLS communication with the orderer endpoint
+-private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

-- ext{--ordererTLSHostnameOverride} string ext{The hostname override to use when}{ ext{.}}
+--ordererTLSHostnameOverride string The hostname override to use when

-\rightarrowvalidating the TLS connection to the orderer.
+\leftrightarrowvalidating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

+--tlsHandshakeTimeShift duration

+The amount of time to shift backwards for

+-certificate expiration checks during TLS handshakes with the orderer endpoint

 '''